 In this article, we'll touch on the basics of medical malpractice and provide some examples to illustrate what an actionable, sub-standard medical error looks like in the real world.

-When you've suffered unforeseen harm while under the care of a health care professional, you may be wondering whether what happened amounts to medical negligence.
-Generally speaking, in order to hold a health care provider liable for sub-standard medical care, the injured patient must be able to demonstrate:
+Generally speaking, in order to hold a health care provider liable for medical negligence, the injured patient must be able to demonstrate:

 When early analysis indicates that a patient's harm might be linked to a health care professional's negligence, it's important to discuss the situation with an experienced medical malpractice lawyer.
 These kinds of cases involve complex medical and legal issues, and in many states the person filing the lawsuit (the plaintiff) needs to jump through a number of procedural hoops right at the outset.
 Learn more about filing a medical malpractice lawsuit and finding the right medical malpractice lawyer for you and your case.